garelp/zabbix-minecraft-server/README.md

     3. Import the template XML file(zbx_minecraft_template.xml) into your zabbix server and add to the correct host, change minecraft server port in host macros.

     - `case 2` monitoring remote server:
-    1. Copy the Zabbix config file into /etc/zabbix/zabbix_agentd.d/ on the any server(e.g. local server).
+    1. Copy the Zabbix config file into /etc/zabbix/zabbix_agentd.d/ onto any server(e.g. local server).
     2. Restart the Zabbix Agent.
     3. Import the template XML file(zbx_minecraft_template.xml) into your zabbix server and add to the correct host, change minecraft server address and port in host macros.